w3c/openscreenprotocol/ssdp.md

    of the display and checks if the display can open one of the URLs associated with an existing call to `PresentationRequest.start()` or `PresentationRequest.getAvailability()`.
-If yes, the presentation display will be added to the list of available displays, and results sent back to pages through the Presentation API.
+If yes, the presentation display will be added to the list of available displays, and the result sent back to pages through the Presentation API.

 1. When a presentation display is disconnected it should advertise a